 Childcare Facility Manager

 A childcare worker's primary job responsibility is looking after clients' children when they're unavailable.
 Workers also often plan educational activities to engage the children's minds, bodies and creative energy.
 According to the BLS, the job outlook for childcare workers is about average compared to other occupations during the 2014-2024 decade, with 5% expected growth in available positions.
 The median annual wage for a childcare worker as of 2015 is $20,320.

 Preschool teachers play a pivotal role in children's development.
 They teach children how to interact peacefully and develop basic social skills.
-A child care management degree program addresses relevant child psychology and early-childhood development topics required for career success as a preschool teacher.
+A childcare management degree program addresses relevant child psychology and early-childhood development topics required for career success as a preschool teacher.
 Due to increasing need for preschool education, job opportunities for preschool teachers should grow faster than average, at 7%, from 2014-2024, according to the BLS, which also reported that median salaries for this profession were about $28,570 as of 2015.